MrCheatak/FEBID_py/README.md

 **Note**: Cython modules utilize OpenMP for parallel computations.
 You may need to install it in order to run the simulation.

-On Mac OSX it can be installed using *brew* and it does compile with clang/clang++ compiler shipped with macs:
+On Mac OSX it can be installed together with *LLVM/clang* using *brew*:

-In Terminal: `brew install libomp`
+In Terminal: `brew install llvm`

 On Linux/Ubuntu it is available through *apt-get* and is compatible with the standard gcc compiler: